CrossRef/event-data-user-guide/docs/data/duplication.md

 # Duplication and Redundancy

-Event Data plays host to a number of Agents which monitor different data sources.
+Event Data has a number of Agents which monitor different data sources.
 It also provides a pipeline through which other Agents can publish data.
-Crossref Agents will try to avoid producing duplicate Events, but make no guarantee of uniqueness.
-The below examples are all hypothetical.
+Crossref Agents will try to avoid producing redundant Events, but make no guarantee of uniqueness.

 ## Duplication in the Event Data Service